 A naive experimentalist would not be surprised at all by such a "coincidence".
 One can consider all this was juggling with results of several observations.
-But, when the information $\B^\psi$ is an ontic property of the theory, one can legitimately say (under that theory), that the average weak measurements of $B$, for experiments in which the system (the electron) was at $\vec{x}$, gave $\B^\psi(\vec{x},t)$, because whenever the Bohmian trajectory (the electron) was at $\vec{x}$, it had indeed the property $\B^\psi(\vec{x},t)$.
-Be that as it may, because we can follow this protocol in a lab for most observables $B$, irrespective of their ontic state, $\B^\psi(\vec{x},t)$ is (almost always\footnote{There is a (quite important) exception.
+But, when the information $\B^\psi$ is an ontic property of the theory, one can legitimately say (under that theory), that the average weak measurements of $B$, for experiments in which the system (the electron) was at $\vec{x}$, gave $\B^\psi(\vec{x},t)$, because whenever the trajectory (the electron) was at $\vec{x}$, it had indeed the property $\B^\psi(\vec{x},t)$.
+Be that as it may, because in principle we can follow this protocol in a lab for most observables $B$, irrespective of their ontic state, $\B^\psi(\vec{x},t)$ is (almost always\footnote{There is a (quite important) exception.
 Identical particles are always ontologically distinguishable by their trajectories in Bohmian mechanics.
-In the laboratory however, there is no means to tag each individual particle under many-body wavefunctions with exchange symmetry.
-In consequence, if we follow our weak value protocol to "measure" the information $\B_{(k)}^\psi:=\mathbb{R}e\{\bra{\vec{x}_1,...,\vec{x}_M}\hat{Id}_{(1)}\cdots\hat{Id}_{(k-1)}\hat{B}_{(k)}\hat{Id}_{(k+1)}\cdots\hat{Id}_{(M)}\ket{\psi}/\bra{\vec{x}_1,...,\vec{x}_M}\ket{\psi}\}$ related to the observable $B$ of the $k$-th electron, in a system of $M$ electrons of positions $\vec{x}_k$ with many-body wavefunction $\ket{\psi}$, what we will get instead is the average: $\sum_{k=1}^M \frac{1}{M}\B^\psi_{(k)}(\vec{x}_1,...,\vec{x}_M)$.
-Thus, the average $\B_{(k)}^\psi$ for a multi-particle Bohmian trajectory is operational (say, the sum of the current contributions of the active region electrons, as discussed in the next paragraph), but the individual indistinguishable particle $\B^\Psi_{(k)}$ (like the individual electron current contributions) are not, even if they might be ontic properties within Bohmian mechanics.}) an operational property \cite{DevInPosition1, DevInPosition2}.
+In the laboratory however, there are no means to label each individual particle under many-body wavefunctions with exchange symmetry.
+In consequence, if we follow our weak value protocol to "measure" the information $\B_{(k)}^\psi:=\mathbb{R}e\{\bra{\vec{x}_1,...,\vec{x}_M}\hat{Id}_{(1)}\cdots\hat{Id}_{(k-1)}\hat{B}_{(k)}\hat{Id}_{(k+1)}\cdots\hat{Id}_{(M)}\ket{\psi}/\bra{\vec{x}_1,...,\vec{x}_M}\ket{\psi}\}$ related to the observable $B$ of the $k$-th electron, in a system of $M$ electrons of positions $\vec{x}_k$ and many-body wavefunction $\ket{\psi}$, what we will get instead is the average: $\sum_{k=1}^M \frac{1}{M}\B^\psi_{(k)}(\vec{x}_1,...,\vec{x}_M)$.
+Hence, the average $\B_{(k)}^\psi$ for a multi-particle Bohmian trajectory can be operational (say, the sum of the current contributions of the active region electrons, as discussed in the next paragraph), but the individual indistinguishable particle $\B^\Psi_{(k)}$ (like the individual electron current contributions) are not, even if they might be ontic properties within Bohmian mechanics.}) an operational property \cite{DevInPosition1, DevInPosition2}.